AlfonsoFilho/match-toy/README.md

 .with('{ a: 1, b: myvar')
 ```
 #### Wildcard
-This pattern would match anything, then it is ignored.
+This pattern will match anything, despite the value, then it is ignored.
+This is very useful for ignore unrelevant values inside a sequence or list.
+Another case is use wildcards as a final clause if none of the previous patterns matches.
 ```javascript
 .with('_')
 .with('_, 2')